-Minnesota State Arts Board - Minnesota North Star

 When will funds be awarded?

-Grant awards will be approved at the January 2024 board meeting.
-The grant period for these awards will be March 2024 to February 2025; all funded activities must take place within the grant period.
+Grant awards will be approved at the October 2025 board meeting.
+The grant period for these awards will be December 2025 - November 2026; all funded activities must take place within the grant period.

 Who can apply?